confluentinc/ksql/docs/concepts/ksql-architecture.rst

 KSQL Creates the Logical Plan
 =============================

-The KSQL engine creates the logical plan by using the AST:
+The KSQL engine creates the logical plan for the query by using the AST:

 #.
-First step is the source (FROM node in AST)
+Define the source – FROM node in the AST
 #.
-Filter (WHERE clause)
+Filter – WHERE clause
 #.
-Aggregation (GROUP BY), projection (WINDOW)
+Aggregation – GROUP BY
 #.
-Post-aggregation filter (HAVING applies to result of aggregation)
+Projection – WINDOW
 #.
+Post-aggregation filter – HAVING, applied to the result of the aggregation
-Projection for result
+#.
+Projection – for the result

 .. image:: ../img/ksql-statement-logical-plan.gif
    :alt: Diagram showing how the KSQL engine creates a logical plan for a KSQL statement